modanhan/bullethellx-modding/docs/special_structs.md

     Together with Function, they are used to achieve arbitrary logic on specific entities!
     This is the single most scriptable and powerful component of *Bullethell X*'s modding system.

+!!! info
+    Metadata currently supports up to 64 fields.
+    Each instance is 12.8 KB, making it the largest struct in the game.

 ## Ad-hoc

 ### Trail